 - 1. The use of SMC products with production equipment for the manufacture of weapons of mass destruction (WMD) or any other weapon is strictly prohibited. - 2.
-The exports of SMC products or technology from one country to another are governed by the relevant security laws and regulations of the countries involved in the transaction.
-Prior to the shipment of a SMC product to another country, assure that all local rules governing that export are known and followed.
+The export of SMC products or technology from one country to another is governed by the relevant security laws and regulations of the countries involved in the transaction.
+Prior to the shipment of an SMC product to another country, ensure that all local rules governing that export are known and followed.